-Candombe Day on December 3 celebrates the Uruguayan form of the African drum and dance marching tradition.
+Candombe Day on December 3 celebrates the Uruguayan form of the African drum, song and dance, marching tradition.

 There are still some who still see the world in Black and White, but we see ourselves as a proud Uruguayan mix of many peoples and cultures.
 That’s pretty cool. ¡Viva Uruguay!